Blaster Master: Enemy Below

-Blaster Master: Enemy Below, known in Japan as Metafight EX (メタファイトEX), is a video game for the Game Boy Color.
-It was also re-released for the Virtual Console on the Nintendo 3DS system in 2011.
+Blaster Master: Enemy Below, known in Japan as Metafight EX (メタファイトEX), is a 2000 run and gun video game released by Sunsoft for the Game Boy Color.
+It was also re-released for the Virtual Console on the Nintendo 3DS system in 2011, and on the Nintendo Classics service in 2023.

 Gameplay and premise

-Blaster Master: Enemy Below puts players in control of Jason and Sophia, a human and a vehicle respectively.
+Blaster Master: Enemy Below is a run and gun game in which players control Jason and Sophia, a human and a vehicle respectively.
 It is set after the events of preceding titles in the series' timeline.
 It features areas with the same visual scheme as areas in the first Blaster Master game and also reuses sprites from it.
-The layouts of each area is different from the original.
+The layouts of each area are different from the original.
 Enemy Below features both sidescrolling and overhead gameplay, the latter taking place in dungeons that players find while exploring the sidescrolling portion.
-These portions are typically put players in control of Sophia or Jason respectively, though Jason can exit Sophia during the sidescrolling portion.
+These portions are typically put players in control of Sophia or Jason, though Jason can exit Sophia during the sidescrolling portion.
 In the overhead portions, players can only control Jason in four directions.
 Unlike Blaster Master where players could skip most dungeons, Enemy Below adds a key that is hidden in one of these dungeons that is required to fight the boss of the area.
 Players collect upgrades for both Jason and Sophia.

 The premise of the Japanese version is entirely different than that of the English version.
 Players instead control Leonardo Gardner, who is tasked with eliminating invading monsters.

 Development

-Blaster Master: Enemy Below was developed by Sunsoft's United Kingdom development studio.
-It was released on February 24, September 24, and October 27 in 2000 in Japan, North America, and Europe respectively.
-It was re-released for the Nintendo 3DS' Virtual Console service in 2011.
+Blaster Master: Enemy Below was developed by Sunsoft's British development studio.
+It was released on February 24, 2000 in Japan, September 24, 2000 in North America and October 27, 2000 in Europe.
+It was re-released for the Nintendo 3DS' Virtual Console service in 2011, and for the Nintendo Classics service in 2023.
+In 2024, Blaster Master: Enemy Below was eventually re-released on the Sunsoft Collection 2 cartridge for the Evercade.